A Proof of Ramanujan's Classic $\pi$ Formula: Computation of the Ramanujan -invariant

-The LHS is precisely the summation over $\Lambda$, hence the lemma is proven. \end{proof} From (\ref{log formula}), setting $r=58$, the equation of interest is J. Borwein, et al. described a way to decompose this double zeta sum in terms of $L$-series \cite{lattice sums}. \begin{definition}[Dirichlet $L$-series] Let $\left(\frac{d}{n}\right)$ denote the Kronecker symbol.
-Then, define \end{definition} Definition \ref{dirichlet l series} is a generalisation of the Riemann zeta function.
-In particular, setting $\left(\frac{d}{n}\right)=1$ yields $\zeta\left(s\right)$.
-Actually, the following sum in (74) is mainly credited to Zucker and Robertson \cite{zucker} (they also provide a way to visualise lattice sums): where $L_{\mu}$ is taken such that $\mu\equiv \pm 1\text{ }\left(\operatorname{mod}4\right)$.
-Also, the $P$'s are square-free numbers which are congruent to 1 mod 4 with $t$ prime factors.
+The left side is precisely the summation over $\mathbb Z^2$ with the origin omitted.
+Hence, the lemma is proven. \end{proof} From (\ref{log formula}), setting $r=58$, the equation of interest is J. Borwein, et al. described a way to decompose this double zeta sum in terms of $L$-series \cite{lattice sums}.
+Letting $\left(\frac{d}{n}\right)$ denote the Kronecker symbol, define The Riemann zeta function is a special case of (\ref{eqn: l series dirichlet}).
+In particular, when $\left(\frac{d}{n}\right)=1$ yields $\zeta\left(s\right)$.
+Actually, the sum in (\ref{eqn: zucker robertson sum}) is mainly due to Zucker and Robertson \cite{zucker}, where they also provided a way to visualise lattice sums: where $L_{\mu}$ is taken such that $\mu\equiv \pm 1\text{ }\left(\operatorname{mod}4\right)$.
+Also, the $P$'s are square-free numbers which are congruent to $1 \pmod 4$ with $t$ prime factors.
 By defining $S_1=S_1\left(a,b,c:s\right)$ to be the series \cite{zucker} it remains to evaluate $S_1\left(1,0,58:1\right)$.
-As such, we choose $P=29$ so that (74) becomes As such,
+As such, we choose $P=29$ so that (\ref{eqn: zucker robertson sum}) becomes Hence,